 Initial treatment will be carried out by teachers.
-All staff have comprehensive First Aid Certificates.
+All members of staff have comprehensive First Aid Certificates.
 Parents will be contacted should it be necessary for the child to be sent home or to receive further treatment.
-If we are unable to contact the parents, then it will be the teachers' decision as to whether the injured child will be taken to the doctor.
+If we are unable to contact the parents, then it will be the Principals' decision as to whether the injured child will be taken to the doctor.
 If possible, parents should supply an emergency number.
 Parents will be contacted where a head injury has occurred.

 Board of Trustees

 This elected body meets twice a term.
 Dates will be posted in the School newsletter.
-Caregivers and the public are welcome to these meetings which are held at school at 1.00pm.
+Caregivers and the public are welcome to these meetings which are held at school at 7.00pm.
 Please advise the Chairperson 5 days prior to the meeting if you wish to raise any matters, as agenda is always arranged and circulated beforehand.

 The current Board comprises:

 P.E. is part of the daily curriculum.
 Please ensure your child / children have suitable clothes and footwear to participate.
-During swimming season all children must bring appropriate swim wear (togs, towel, bathing cap).
+During swimming season all children must bring appropriate swimwear (togs, towel, bathing cap).
 If unable to swim a note should be brought explaining why and for how long the child cannot swim.

 The school pool is available for use by the residents of the district upon purchase of a key.
 All children must be accompanied by an adult (over 18 years old).
 A set of rules accompany the key.
 Keys are available from the school when it is open.
 Vehicles should be parked at the front of the school.

-To view the Waipu Primary School Strategic Plan for 2017 please Click Here.
+To view the Waipu Primary School Strategic Plan for 2022 please Click Here.